 Errors in the legal proceedings.
 For example, if the court fails to take into account the correct worth of your assets.

 The agreement is inequitable.
-For example, if your former spouse got the house, the cars, and the stocks whereas you only received a retirement plan.
+For example, if your former spouse receives the house, the cars, and the stocks, whereas you only receive a retirement plan.

 Duress.
-At the time of the proceedings, one or both spouses were either under duress or did not have the proper mental capacity.
+At the time of the proceedings, one or both spouses are either under duress or do not have the proper mental capacity.

-If you do need to change your MDA, it’s best to discuss the situation further with an experienced divorce attorney to see what can be done.
+If you do need to change your MDA, it’s best to discuss the situation further with a divorce attorney to see what can be done.

 Our Tennessee Marital Settlement Agreement Lawyers are Here to Help

-Important decisions regarding your future should be carefully considered, and they may require an outside viewpoint in order to reach a resolution.
+You should carefully consider Important decisions regarding your future.
+Your future may require an outside viewpoint in order to reach a resolution.
 The marital settlement agreement lawyers at Martin Heller Potempa & Sheppard, PLLC are experienced in helping clients reach satisfactory marital settlement agreements that ensure that their futures stay intact.
 The decision to seek a divorce is never easy, and even the most amicable divorces need some legal guidance.
-Our firm is dedicated to making sure that the legal process goes as seamlessly as possible.
+Our firm dedicates itself to making sure that the legal process goes as seamlessly as possible.
 We offer seasoned and compassionate legal guidance and, if a settlement cannot be reached, will represent you in court.

 If you need help constructing a marital dissolution agreement or cannot come to an agreement with your estranged spouse, contact us to set up an appointment to discuss your options.